ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/05-sending-telemetry.md

 {% endhighlight %}

 ## Define Constants and Variables
 There are several constants and variables that you will reference throughout this code.
 This code is written to support the MCP3002 (10-bit, 2-channel) or the MCP3208 (12-bit, 8-channel) ADCs.
 You must set the value of <code>ADC_DEVICE</code> to the specific ADC you are using, and follow the appropriate wiring diagram (above).
+For this lab you have the MCP3002.

 {% highlight csharp %}
 public sealed partial class MainPage : Page